Fire and rescue services

 To access the reciprocal health care agreement, you must present your:

-You may need to pay at the time of treatment and get reimbursed from a Belgian health insurance fund ('mutuelle').
+You may need to pay at the time of treatment and then be reimbursed from a Belgian health insurance fund ('mutuelle').
+If you are admitted or need to be admitted to a hospital, check if they have an international patient department that may be able to assist with your claim.

 The reciprocal health care agreement does not cover treatment in: